Guidelines for sampling of trade waste for subsequent analysis to determine the nature and proportions of its component constituents.

 Electronic link to an external flow meter is not available

-Flow readings are taken hourly using a flow meter which is not linked to the sampler.
+Flow readings are taken hourly using a flow meter used to determine the trade waste volume which is not linked to the sampler.
 At the end of the sampling period a composite sample is prepared from the 24 one-hourly samples by bulking them in proportion to the amount of flow during the hour each sample is taken to represent.

 Sample bulking and splitting